DeanRickles/arch-steam-headless/README.md

+# This is a clone of josh5/docker-steam-headless
+### Version Notes:
+    v1.0.0 - Cloned josh5/docker-steam-headless
+     * [02/05/2022] Cloned and started using dockerfile.arch.

+---

+# Plan
+Using the base of this to understand archlinux and deploy steam in docker.
+Possibly contribute to josh5's version later.

+---

 # Headless Steam Service

 Play your games in the browser with audio.
 Connect another device and use it with Steam Remote Play.
 Easily deploy a Steam Docker instance in seconds.